 What is Ankle Ligament Damage?

 Ankle ligament damage is an injury to one or all of the ligaments in the ankle.
-The injury to the ligaments is classified as grade 1 – strains, grade 2 – partial tears, and grade 3 – complete tears of the ligaments.
-Ankle ligament damage the ankle’s deltoid ligament is called a medial ankle sprain or an eversion sprain.
-The most common cause of a deltoid injury is a traumatic injury to the ligament.
+It damages the ankle’s deltoid ligament, known as a medial ankle sprain or an eversion sprain.
+The most common cause of a deltoid injury is traumatic or sudden damage to the ligament.

 Inversion Ankle Symptoms

 - The patient will experience a popping sound when the injury occurs.